neethujohny/avsddac_3v3/README.md

-## To obtain Output Voltage vs Input code characteristics @T=27C and VREF&VDD=3.3
+## To obtain Output Voltage vs Input code characteristics @T=27C and VREF&VDD=3.3V

-The obtained ouptput values are tabulated and given in the folder 'caluclations and plots' and plotted using the SCIdavis plotting sotware.
+The obtained ouptput values are tabulated and given in the folder '''caluclations and plots''' and plotted using the SciDAVis plotting sotware.

 ### Prelayout Output characteristics

 ![OUTPUT vs INPUT](https://user-images.githubusercontent.com/65214115/90310494-64fc9600-df0f-11ea-9a82-64a97d47ada3.jpg)

 Note- The input code ranges from 0 to 1023.
 The Full Scale output voltage, VFS =3.292069V

 ### Post-layout Output characteristics